Eunuch: Castrato singers

 Eunuchs castrated before puberty were also valued and trained in several cultures for their exceptional voices, which retained a childlike and other-worldly flexibility and treble pitch (an ability to sing in a high-pitched voice, akin to the pitch that a prepubescent boy can reach).
 Such eunuchs were known as castrati.

 As women were sometimes forbidden to sing in Church, their place was taken by castrati.
 Castrati became very popular in 18th century opera seria.
 The practice, known as castratism, remained popular until the 18th century and was known into the 19th century.
 The last famous Italian castrato, Giovanni Battista Velluti, died in 1861.
 The sole existing sound recording of a castrato singer documents the voice of Alessandro Moreschi, the last eunuch in the Sistine Chapel Choir, who died in 1922.

 This Italian practice of castrating young males to maintain their soprano voices was ended by Pope Leo XIII (1878).

+Modern voluntary eunuchs

+Some men, especially in the West, have voluntarily become eunuchs in recent decades due to various motives.
+This has sometimes, but not always, included a full penectomy in addition to a bilateral orchiectomy, in which case the specific eunuch is also known as a nullo.